User Tools

 • Often used at the back end of a find command because it's more capable than find's -exec option.

-# Find all hidden files in the cs370 dir (files that begin with
+# Find all hidden files (files that begin with period ".*"),

-# period ".*") and then use xargs to run "ls -l" on all
+# starting in the current dir, and then use xargs to run "ls -l"

 # Same output as